mistersingh179/bw-dashboard/README.md

 - so if something failed downstrea yesterday, but was added yesterday, then it won't be processed today

 ## Pending issues
-- job does not pickup old webpages which crashed in the middle
 - rebuild all existing ads to help with onboarding
 - see content for debugging on the webpage show
 - why does parse not work when "body" is there?